jmservera/miscdemos/web/promptlab_advanced.md

 ## Exercise 1 – Open Microsoft Copilot

 <div class="step" markdown="1">

-For this exercise, we’ll be using **Microsoft Copilot**—your go-to AI companion for web-based AI-powered chat.
+For this exercise, we’ll be using **Microsoft Copilot** —your go-to AI companion for web-based AI-powered chat.
 Open Copilot at [bing.com/chat](https://www.bing.com/chat) and set the conversation style to "**More creative**."
 We're diving into an ideation session today, and as Linus Pauling once said:

+Today, we’ll dive into brainstorming and strategic planning for EcoGen Solutions.
+Your tasks will include defining the company’s strengths and weaknesses, identifying opportunities in a growing market, and anticipating potential threats.
+As Linus Pauling once said:

 > *The best way to have a good idea is to have lots of ideas.*